openjs-foundation/cross-project-council/PROJECT_PROGRESSION.md

    * Go/no go confirmation to the applicant that they are ready to have their application become public.
    * Private email to the CPC members which asks for +1 or objections to the application becoming public.
 This email will include:
      * The name of the application manager for the application
-     * The name of the application chamption for the application
+     * The name of the application champion for the application
      * Completed application
      * Completed application-fit checklist.
      * Confirmation that the board has had an FYI and there were no objections.